queenaccila/midnight-express-creative/Dialogue/Level-2.md

 **Mina:** You're not worried about getting in more trouble?

-**The Porter:** I'm already boxed and ready for disposal.
-As far as he’s concerned, I’ve been... removed from service.
+**The Porter:** I'm already boxed up and ready for disposal.
+As far as he’s concerned, I’ve been...removed from service.

 **The Porter:** Whether you're here as the new conductor or not, the Midnight Express was designed to welcome its passengers—not attack them.

-**The Porter:** I don’t know why everything's changed... but someone should be on your side.
+**The Porter:** I don’t know why everything's changed...but someone should be on your side.

 **Mina:** Thank you.
 I'm going to figure this out.